uiuxadeadev/front-end/Udacity/P5_Travel App/README.md

 # Udacity's project 5: Travel App
+You can see a picture, weather, temperature of your destination.
 ## The goal of this project is to practice with:

 - Setting up Webpack